scala/bug/README.md

 ## Assistance from the community

-If you're not sure whether your issue is a bug, the community is happy to help at:
+If you're not sure whether your issue is a bug, we are happy to help at:
  - [the Scala Users forum](https://users.scala-lang.org/);
  - [the scala/scala Gitter room](https://gitter.im/scala/scala);
  - [questions tagged with #scala on Stack Overflow](http://stackoverflow.com/questions/tagged/scala).